ansible-collections/community.general/docs/docsite/rst/filter_guide.rst

 **list_merge**
     Is a string, its possible values are ``replace`` (default), ``keep``, ``append``, ``prepend``, ``append_rp`` or ``prepend_rp``.
 It modifies the behaviour of community.general.lists_mergeby when the hashes to merge contain arrays/lists.

-The examples below set ``recursive=True`` and display the differences among all six options of ``list_merge``.
+The examples below set ``recursive=true`` and display the differences among all six options of ``list_merge``.
 Functionality of the parameters is exactly the same as in the filter ``combine``.
 See `Combining hashes/dictionaries <https://docs.ansible.com/ansible/devel/user_guide/playbooks_filters.html#combining-hashes-dictionaries>`_ to learn details about these options.

 Example **list_merge=replace** (default)